BRAZIL – AMAPA (Macapa) Jan 14-15, 2022

 Workshop.
 The town’s workshop was a three-story warehouse responsible for manufacturing parts for the machines working in the town.
 It still stands and has most of the original equipment.
 It is now used as a warehouse where most artifacts from Ford’s era are kept.
 Hospital beds, equipment, a lead coffin, and parts of an X-ray machine are stored in this warehouse.

 The second floor of the warehouse was allowed to be used for the processing of seeds for a community project.
-The oil extracted from those seeds greatly accelerated the rotting of the wooden floor which has collapsed in some areas.
+The oil extracted from those seeds greatly accelerated the rotting of the wooden floor which collapsed in some areas.

 American Village.
 The six houses in the American Village still had their original furniture, silverware, and even clothes that were left behind when the town was deserted.
 The houses were claimed by locals and most items were sold or taken as souvenirs.
 One of the houses was lost to a fire.